smtifahim/EFBO/README.md

 # What is EFBO?
-EFBO Stands for Event-based Functional Behavior ontology.
+EFBO Stands for Event-based Functional Behavior Ontology.